-The Young Women’s Activation fund was launched by Sport NZ in April this year with eligible organisations applying for $30 - $300k per project over a maximum of three years to support their initiatives.
+The Young Women’s Activation fund was launched by Sport NZ in April 2019 with eligible organisations applying for $30 - $300k per project over a maximum of three years to support their initiatives.

 Sport NZ has committed to $3 million of contestable funding over three years to support projects designed to get more young women physically active and develop leadership opportunities through play, active recreation and sport.
-Further funding opportunities will be available next year.
+Further funding opportunities will be communicated when available.

 Further information can be found in the Women and girls in sport and active recreation section.